 Organizing classroom games

-First I print the boards/directions/answer keys.
+First print the games.

-Then I laminate and cut them out.
+Then laminate and cut.

-Next, I use a glue gun to glue one of the gameboards to the front of a 2-pocket folder.
+Finally, glue one of the gameboards to the front of a 2-pocket folder.

 Want more good stuff?